 Specially Designed Instruction (SDI): Definition and Best Practices

-One of the most important legal tenets of the IDEA is the provision of specially designed instruction (SDI) that meets the unique needs of students with disabilities.
+One of the most important legal tenets of the IDEA Act is the provision of specially designed instruction (SDI) that meets the unique needs of students with disabilities in elementary school, middle school, and secondary school.
 It’s not enough for a school to provide an extra aide or classroom teacher in an inclusion environment.
-Sitting in the back of the classroom and waiting to answer questions now and then does not meet the spirit or the letter of the IDEA’s legal requirement.
-The IEP team must accurately diagnose and pinpoint the current needs of each child.
-Without providing SDI in a meaningful and measured manner, the special education student is receiving little more than general education instruction.
+Sitting in the back of a regular classroom and waiting to answer questions now and then does not meet the spirit or the letter of the IDEA’s legal requirement.
+The IEP team must accurately diagnose and pinpoint the current needs of children with disabilities, including physical disabilities, developmental disabilities, language disorders, or communication disorders.
+Without providing SDI in a meaningful and measured manner, a student is receiving little more than general education instruction.

 SDI is really about providing instruction in the most relevant form and manner to address the unique needs of the learner.
 But how does one determine the starting point: which content to teach first, or the child’s needs in general?
 Performance data from a well-designed adaptive diagnostic assessment can immediately pinpoint the child’s ZPD so that teaching can begin from that point.
 If classroom teachers are not aware of a child’s strengths and weaknesses, they will not know where to begin, what to emphasize, and what to avoid.
 The same data used to determine the ZPD and drive SDI should be used to populate the present level of performance (PLAAFP) and set baselines for annual goals.
 It is essential that the key elements of the IEP are “connected” by data and fused together.
 The primary pieces of the IEP should fit together just as pieces in a puzzle do.
 Each piece makes sense when combined with another, coming together to create a clear picture of the child’s educational needs, performance, and progress.